jyidiego/raxcloud_queue_demo/README.md

 Deleting the scaling group
 --------------------------
-Although queue-demo doesn't clean up all the objects it creates (queue and server image) it will clean up the scaling group and any servers associated with it.
+In addition to the scaling group this will remove the queue and server image created at the start of the demo.
 You do this by running:
 ```
 # this will delete the demo scaling group by default
 docker run raxcloud/queue-demo -u <username> -k <api key> --region_name IAD delete